 We have quite a few standing by.

-Uh, but the question is this should the president uh declare a national emergency and order the Secretary of Defense, as authorized by law, to uh begin construction of a border wall in places where it is needed.
+Should the president declare a national emergency and order the Secretary of Defense, as authorized by law, to begin construction of a border wall in places where it is needed?

 The president has absolute authority to do this.